pachyderm/pachyderm/javascript/apps/dash/README.md

 1. Run `npm run start:dev` from the /backend directory, and `npm run start` from the /frontend directory.
 1. Make sure to delete any existing `auth-token` from the mock-server in `localStorage`.
 1. Navigate to `localhost:4000` in the browser.

+## Running the production server

+`make launch-prod`

+This will start the production server at `localhost:3000`.
+Additionally, if you'd like to test the production UI/API against the mock gRPC & Auth server, you can run `npm run start:mock` from /backend and add a `.env.production.local` file that replicates the variables found in `.env.test`.